talzuzut/github-scanner/README.md

 # GitHub Scanner

 GitHub Scanner is a web application that allows you to search and explore GitHub repositories.
-It consists of a frontend and a backend, which interact with the GitHub API to fetch and display repository information.
+It includes a backend API that allows you to scan GitHub repositories, retrieve details about specific repositories, and a frontend application that allows you to search for repositories and view their details.

 ## Getting Started